 Conservation Center Maintenance Assistant (Part-time position)

-Applications are due by May 11, 2015.
+Applications will be accepted until position is filled.
 Please email a resume and cover letter to Rita Carroll at firstname.lastname@example.org.

 The Forest Society seeks a creative, enthusiastic, motivated, well-organized, articulate self-starter with the ability to seek and synthesize information from diverse sources, anticipate, manage and meet deadlines consistently with great attention to detail and the highest standards of excellence and confidentiality for the position of Development Specialist.
 The successful candidate will have five- to ten-years’ experience in grant writing or development, a four-year college degree in an applicable discipline (e.g. communications, environmental education, marketing), excellent writing and oral communications skills and public speaking experience, a proven track record of success securing grants, excellent researching skills with proven ability identifying potential funding sources, proficiency matching program needs to funding sources and articulating case for support, be proficient with MS Office products and Raisers’ Edge or comparable fundraising database and have knowledge of and a commitment to the mission of land conservation.
 Experience writing to a donor audience preferred.
 This position is a full-time regular position based at the Conservation Center in Concord, NH.

 The Development Specialist is directly responsible for raising private donations from foundations and individuals in support of the Forest Society’s $4.44 million annual operating budget primarily by writing grants, researching potential funding sources and, managing and cultivating business partnerships, including both annual memberships and event sponsorships and contributing to creating and communicating the Forest Society’s message to multiple audiences by representing the organization at Forest Society and community events.